live-codes/livecodes/docs/docs/features/permanent-url.md

 ## Get Permanent URL

-You can get the permanent URL for the app from the code generated in the [embed screen](./embeds.md#app-embed-screen).
+You can get the permanent URL for the app from the [About screen](pathname:///../?screen=about) (App menu → About).
+By default, the code generated in the [Embed screen](./embeds.md#app-embed-screen) uses permanent URL.
 Alternatively, open the browser console of the standalone app (e.g. https://livecodes.io), and run this:

 export const GetPermanentUrl = () => {